I live in Amsterdam and my name is Sri.

 As a hobby (and for a living) I make stuff and build things.
 Doing this since I was fourteen.

 Professionally, I am employed as an Enterprise Solutions Architect

 , where I help transform tech organizations into lean, secure and compliant business units.

 Frictionless automation (with GitOps) for engineering + ops teams is my mission.
 In recent months I've collaborated with fine people at Shell, Philips, ING, Vodafone among others and achieved efficiencies with fast, reliable, automatable and secure workflows.

-* Production-grade infra + devops in under-five minutes
+* Production-grade infra + devops with AWS

 Despite time-constraints, I'm very much hands-on.
 I exercise discretion when it comes to frameworks, tools and languages.
 Minimalist.
 Simple is better than complex.

 in an end-to-end framework for pipeline template authors.
 Trigger remote pipelines and make assertions.